qdrant/landing_page/qdrant-landing/content/blog/hybrid-cloud-launch-partners.md

 **Hybrid Search for Product PDF Manuals** with Qdrant Hybrid Cloud, LlamaIndex, and JinaAI

-> Create a RAG-based chatbot that enhances customer support by parsing product PDF manuals using Qdrant Hybrid Cloud, LlamaIndex, and JinaAI.
+> Create a RAG-based chatbot that enhances customer support by parsing product PDF manuals using Qdrant Hybrid Cloud, LlamaIndex, and JinaAI, with DigitalOcean as the cloud host.
 This tutorial will guide you through the setup and integration process, enabling your system to deliver precise, context-aware responses for household appliance inquiries.

 [View Tutorial](/documentation/tutorials/hybrid-search-llamaindex-jinaai/)